 “Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.
 For truly, I say to you, until heaven and earth pass away, not an iota, not a dot, will pass from the Law until all is accomplished.
 Therefore whoever relaxes one of the least of these commandments and teaches others to do the same will be called least in the kingdom of heaven, but whoever does them and teaches them will be called great in the kingdom of heaven.
 For I tell you, unless your righteousness exceeds that of the scribes and Pharisees, you will never enter the kingdom of heaven.
 (Matt 5:17-20)

 Let me confess again, I find this a difficult statement to get my mind around.
 Jesus seems to claim the complete adequacy of the Commandments of Moses, but goes on to challenge his disciples to go beyond them.
-What does that mean: Christians are to add on Commandments ##614 and 615?
+What does that mean?
+Are Christians to add on Commandments ##614 and 615?

 Of course not!
 Jesus, I think, is saying if you love God with all your heart and love your neighbor as yourself, you have in fact fulfilled all 613, and then some.
 Because love has a different calculus.

 So does this let us off the hook?
 Is Jesus saying, “love mankind and pursue world peace and all will be well.”
-[There’s a quip here in my allusions: to Linus of “Peanuts” fame – “I love mankind, it’s people I can’t stand!”; and to Sandra Bullock as Miss Congeniality – when asked by the beauty pageant host “what is the one most important thing our society needs?” she replies: “harsher punishment for parole violators, Stan … and world peace.”]
+[There’s a quip here in my allusions: to Linus of “Peanuts” fame – “I love mankind, it’s people I can’t stand!”; and to Sandra Bullock as Miss Congeniality – when asked by the beauty pageant host “what is the one most important thing our society needs?” she replies: “harsher punishment for parole violators, Stan … and world peace!”]

 No, it’s not that kind of “easy” yoke.
 Jesus goes on in the rest of the Sermon of the Mount to describe the kind of commandment He has in mind.
 Don’t just abstain from killing; abstain from hating; don’t just abstain from fornicating; abstain from lusting; don’t just deal fairly by letting the punishment fit the crime, but give your accuser whatever he demands; don’t just love your brother, but love your enemy.

 In speaking of “love,” Jesus revolutionizes the idea of keeping commandments.
 Put another way, he drives a wedge between love of God and love of neighbor.
-We don’t love our neighbor as a scheme whereby God is just and we are just.
+We don’t love our neighbor as a divine payback scheme whereby God is just and we are just.
 We love our neighbor because we are fundamentally unjust – fallen into sin – and God has taken that sin upon Himself on the Cross.
 So when we look at our neighbor, we see not a vindicated man but rather an outcast, a prodigal, a prostitute, a Roman tax-collector, a thief on the cross, a Roman centurion below the cross.
 Because that is who we are!

 At the end of my sermon last week, I encouraged you to take a personal inventory.
-In what ways have you kept or broken the Ten Commandments.
+In what ways have you kept or broken the Ten Commandments?
 I asked you to be rather concrete about this: have I bowed down before a wooden idol, have I cursed and disowned my parents, have I murdered or maimed someone, have committed adultery or spent the night in a brothel, have I defrauded someone and committed perjury in a lawsuit?
 Few of you, I suspect, are guilty of these gross offenses.
 But then I asked a second question: do you know anyone who is guilty of breaking these commandments?